THE CORTEX COLLECTIVE PHILOSOPHY

 Over time, those messages can become internalised.
 People begin to question themselves, doubt their own experiences and assume their struggles are personal failings rather than understandable responses to environments that may not be meeting their needs.

-Many learn to adapt in whatever ways they can.
-Some become experts at masking, some become chronic people-pleasers and others push themselves far beyond sustainable limits in an effort to cope.
-In the process, it is common for people to become increasingly disconnected from their own needs.
+People naturally adapt in whatever ways they can.
+Some become experts at masking.
+Others become chronic people-pleasers, perfectionists or relentless over-achievers.
+Some withdraw altogether.
+Many push themselves far beyond sustainable limits in an effort to cope, gradually becoming disconnected from their own needs, limits and identity.

 The Impact of Late Diagnosis: The Invisible Cost of Being Missed